zaphB/polyp/README.md

 * prefer manually drawing geometry
 * fell uncomfortable using the command line

-A minimal example looks like the following:
+A minimal example is shown in the following:

 ```
 SYMBOL main